MichielNoback/java_gitbook/01_getting_started/first_look_at_objects.md

 To test the logic and correctness of this class, we will have to wait until other components are developed, such as TestTube and CellGrowthSimulator, **_unless you use (J)Unit testing_**.

+#### The keyword `this`

+To indicate you want to access properties or methods of the current active object, you use `this` together with the dot operator.
+It is not required (the compiler will fill it in) to use `this`, but it makes for much more readable code if you consistently use it when referring to object members (methods and variables).

 #### JUnit testing

 JUnit is a unit test platform for Java.
 Its main purpose is to have a suite of test code guaranteeing